KyleMayes/vulkanalia/tutorial/book/src/setup/instance.md

 }
 ```

 Here we first create a Vulkan function loader which will be used to load the initial Vulkan commands from the Vulkan shared library.
 Next we create the Vulkan entry point using the function loader which will load all of the commands we need to manage Vulkan instances.
-Lastly we are now able to call our `create_instance` function with the Vulkan entry point.
+Lastly we are now able to call our `^create_instance` function with the Vulkan entry point.

 ## Cleaning up